-Despite declines in smoking rates, number of smokers and cigarettes risesJanuary 7th, 2014 in Health /
+Despite declines in smoking rates, number of smokers and cigarettes risesJanuary 7, 2014 in Medicine & Health / Health

 Globally, smoking prevalence—the percentage of the population that smokes every day—has decreased, but the number of cigarette smokers worldwide has increased due to population growth, according to new research from the Institute for Health Metrics and Evaluation (IHME) at the University of Washington.